Wētā FX: 2010s

+2020s

 On June 19, 2020, Weta Digital announced that it would be producing original animation content under the name Weta Animated.
 The company also announced a new chief executive Prem Akkaraju, who comes from Los Angeles.
-In September 2020, Weta was able to secure a multi-year deal with Amazon Web Services to use the Amazon cloud to forward its VFX and animation production.
+In September 2020, Weta was able to secure a multi-year deal with Amazon Web Services to use the Amazon cloud to forward its VFX and computer animation production.

 In December 2020, Weta Digital CEO Prem Akkaraju announced additional board members including Tom Staggs, Jeff Huber and Ken Kamins.
 They join current board members Peter Jackson, Fran Walsh, Sean Parker and Joe Letteri.

 On June 17, 2021, Weta Digital announced they have partnered with Autodesk to productize Weta's proprietary tools based in Autodesk Maya for a cloud service called WetaM.
 It will first be released in Q4 as a private beta.
 On August 23, 2021, Weta Digital announced a collaboration with SideFX for a cloud service combining the studio's proprietary tools within SideFX's Houdini called WetaH.

 On November 9, 2021, Jackson sold the company's VFX tools development division to video games software company Unity Technologies for US$1.625 billion.
 Unity's acquired tech assets of Weta will be called Weta Digital, while the visual effects company remained separate and renamed as Wētā FX.
 The acquisition was completed in December 2021.
-In April 2022, Wētā FX opened a new studio in Vancouver.
-It is the company's first dedicated VFX studio outside New Zealand.
+In April 2022, Wētā FX opened a new studio in Vancouver, Canada.
+It is the company's first dedicated VFX and animation studio outside New Zealand.
+In July 2022, Wētā FX opened a second studio outside New Zealand, temporary facility in Melbourne, Australia.